digiBlink/ghost-armhf/README.md

 To get it running just enter:

-`docker run -d --name your_container -t digiblink/ghost-armhf`
+`docker run -d \

-After that you can use BusyBox bash, to log into container:

-`docker exec -ti your_container bash`
+--name=ghost-blog \
+-p 3001:2368 \
+digiblink/ghost-armhf`

+Then, access it via `http://localhost:3001` or `http://host-ip:3001` in a browser.

+If you want, you can customize your installation by modifying `config.production.json` file and mounting it before start of container by adding following switch to `docker` command between `--name` and `-p`:

+`-v $PWD/config.production.json:/var/www/ghost/config.production.json \`